Residence permits and visas

 Residence permit for research in another EU country

 If you have a residence permit for research in another EU country, you do not need a residence permit if your research in Sweden is conducted for a maximum of 180 days during a 360 day period.
 If your research is to be conducted in Sweden for a longer time, you need a residence permit for research in mobility for an extended stay.
 You can apply for such a permit while you are in Sweden.
 Note that this is possible only within the European project.
 If you are starting a new position in Sweden, you have to get a recidence permit for research in Sweden before coming to Sweden.
-See more information
+See Residence permits for researchers

 Non-EU citizen extend your permit

 If you plan to continue working or studying make sure to apply for extension before your current permit expires.
+You can stay in Sweden and wait for new decision.

 Residence permit for looking for work after studies and research